 March 18, 2013

-The Pew Research Center released today the 2013 State of Journalism in America.
-The popularity of the printed press and the radio is in decline, while on the other hand online media is experiencing fast growth.
+The Pew Research Center today released the 2013 State of Journalism in America.
+The popularity of the printed press and the radio is in decline, while online media, on the other hand, is experiencing fast growth.

 39% of respondents said that they saw their news yesterday from a mobile device, versus 34% in 2010.
 When one takes into account all digital devices, the figure is 50%, second only to watching the news on television.
 Traditional media are in decline for those who say that their source of information is the radio (just 33%) or the newspaper (29%).
 There is a growing online audience reporting that they get their news from social networks (19%), 16% by email and 8% from podcast.